aha-project/AHA-GUI/README.md

 # AHA-GUI
-This repository contains the GUI portion of the AHA (AttackSurface Host Analyzer) project which visualizes results from [AHA-Scraper](https://github.com/aha-project/AHA-Scraper "AHA-Scraper").
+This repository contains the GUI portion of the AHA (AttackSurface Host Analyzer) project which visualizes results from [AHA-Scraper-Lin](https://github.com/aha-project/AHA-Scraper-Lin) and [AHA-Scraper-Win](https://github.com/aha-project/AHA-Scraper-Win).

 AHA-GUI allows you to interactively inspect the graph, view connections, and gauge relative vulnerability of the components.